Temporary Spousal Support

 - the other spouse can afford to pay the amount of spousal support sought

-If the spouse receivingtemporary spousal support remains unable to pay for necessary expenses at the time of the final hearing/trial, he or she should consider requesting spousal maintenance for a period of time after the divorce is granted.
+If the spouse receiving temporary spousal support still cannot pay for necessary expenses at the final hearing/trial, they should consider requesting spousal maintenance for a period of time post-divorce.

 Post-Divorce Spousal Maintenance

 Post-Divorce Spousal Maintenance is a relatively new thing in Texas.
 Until 1997 Texas did not have any law governing spousal support.
-When the Texas Legislature passed the law the intent was to keep a spouse off of welfare and from becoming a ward of the state.
+The Texas Legislature’s goal in passing the law was to prevent a spouse from needing welfare or becoming a state ward.

 In Texas, spousal maintenance is money that one spouse pays to the ex-spouse for a period of time after the divorce.
 Post-divorce spousal maintenance is something a family law judge can order a spouse to pay involuntarily depending on if the other spouse meets certain eligibility factors under the Family Code.